Nabil-hamoudi/roundabout-guessr/README.md

 * **Paris 100K :** Using Paris 50K as a base we added 50K more image (also includes Satellite views).
 [Download](https://drive.google.com/file/d/1_J98Wfn-7yjhDlurKxnA5QkM0dTYcKUS/view?usp=sharing)
 * **Paris 1K :** 1K image of the Parisian Region, can be used as a test set for benchmarking or as quick way to test training.
 It has been sampled independently from other datasets.
 [Download](https://drive.google.com/file/d/1ulp6vD-rpDRm-rYo6CirefnI23k5ZImk/view?usp=sharing)

-Note that Paris 50K/100K datasets, models and embeddings are trained/generated using satellite images and then need the `--cross` (or `-c`) option in the CLI.And that the France datasets needs the `--france` (or `-f`) option in the CLI.
+Note that Paris 50K/100K datasets, models and embeddings are trained/generated using satellite images and then need the `--cross` (or `-c`) option in the CLI.
+And that the France datasets needs the `--france` (or `-f`) option in the CLI.

 > Every dataset folder indeed needs to have a coordinates.json (detailed below), a folder named "img" where the streetview images are and optionally a "sat" folder where the corresponding satellite images goes.
 > The id should be shared across the folders (even if the prefix_ is not the same).

 ```js